Britain could intervene in Pfizer bid for AstraZeneca - Vince Cable

-LONDON Britain could use its public interest powers to intervene in U.S. drugmaker Pfizer's $106-billion (63 billion pounds) takeover bid for British pharmaceutical firm AstraZeneca, Business Secretary Vince Cable said on Tuesday.
+LONDON Britain could use its public interest powers to intervene in U.S. drugmaker Pfizer's $106 billion (62.4 billion pounds) takeover bid for British pharmaceutical company AstraZeneca, Business Secretary Vince Cable said on Tuesday.

 "One of our options as the government would be to consider using our public interest test powers.
-This would be a serious step and not one that would be taken lightly but I'm open-minded about it," Cable, a member of the Liberal Democrat party which shares power with Cameron's Conservatives, told parliament.
+This would be a serious step and not one that would be taken lightly but I'm open-minded about it," Cable told parliament.
+Cable's Liberal Democrat party shares power with Cameron's Conservatives.

 "We are alive to the national interest considerations in this regard.
 We see the future of the UK as a knowledge economy, not a tax haven," Cable said, referring to critics who say the deal may be partly designed to reduce Pfizer's tax bill.